Your Guide to Renewing Green Card in the US

-To complete your green card renewal, you generally just need a copy of your expired card or soon-to-expire card as evidence that you qualify.
-Fees and other forms may be necessary, depending on your individual situation.
+To complete your green card renewal, you generally need a copy of your expired or soon-to-expire card to prove you qualify.
+Fees and other forms may be necessary, depending on your situation.

-To check on your renewal status, navigate to the USCIS website’s case status search.
+To check your renewal status, navigate the USCIS website’s case status search.

-If you have questions on the status of your renewal or you need help navigating the process of renewal, contact Tadeo & Silva today.
+If you have questions on the status of your renewal or need help navigating the renewal process, contact Tadeo & Silva today.

 Frequently Asked Questions

 When Do You Need to Begin the Process for USCIS Green Card Renewal?

 If you are unsure when to begin the USCIS green card renewal process, it depends on a few details, and you should consult a local lawyer for advice.
 If you are outside the United States, knowing the green card renewal timeline is even more important.
 If you are a green card holder and you have been outside the US for less than one year, and your permit will expire within six months, but you will be able to return to the United States before it expires, then renew your green card as soon as you return to the United States.

 Suppose it has expired and was not renewed before leaving the United States.
 In that case, you should contact the closest US consulate or port of entry (POE) to make them aware of your scenario before applying to renew a green card.

 Unless you commit a deportable offense or remain out of the country too long, an expired green card does not indicate you are no longer a legal US permanent resident, as you keep that immigration status for life.
 It simply means you need a new permanent resident card with the current modifications.
 A valid green card will ensure you can continue living and working legally in the United States and return to the United States if you take a trip abroad.